brhaka/bkSQL/README.md

 ## Error codes

-If you're getting any errors, take a look at the [ERRORS](errors.md) file for details
+If you're getting any errors, take a look at the [Error Codes](https://github.com/brhaka/bkSQL/wiki/Error-Codes) Wiki page for details

 ## Authors